csudcy/my-will-prime/readme.md

 * `MONGOHQ_URL` - For connecting to [Mongo HQ](https://devcenter.heroku.com/articles/mongohq)
 * `REDISTOGO_URL` - For connecting to [Redis To Go](https://devcenter.heroku.com/articles/redistogo)
 * `WERKZEUG_RUN_MAIN` -  I think this is used internally by Werkzeug to determine if it is the master process

+## Writing Plugins

+Some brief notes:
+* When writing a plugin, you can use `%TRIGGER%` in the regex and it will be substituted for the `MWP_TRIGGER` environment variable
+* You can also use `%TRIGGER%` in doc strings

 ## Todo